Tom-Hartmann/Queue-accepter/README.md

 ---

-Option to enable it urself manually or fully automatic for each game.\n
+Option to enable it urself manually or fully automatic for each game.

 ![image](https://user-images.githubusercontent.com/35658558/213885042-942d8d4c-211f-4a84-9f7a-476392063271.png)